-The simulated MCB separation process on DWSIM software (v6.7.1) presented results similar to the reference [1].
-It can be observed that S-11 and S-14 streams have purities of 99% of BEN and MCB, respectively.
+The simulated MCB separation process on DWSIM software (v6.7.1), with heat integration, presented results similar to the reference [1].
+It can be observed that both S-11 and S-14 streams have purity of 99% of BEN and MCB, respectively.

-This process presents a total energy consumption (electrical and steam) of 1454.9 kW and requires the removal of 1371.4 kW (cooling water) from the condensers.
+This process presents a total energy consumption (electrical and steam) of 1284.9 kW and requires the removal of 1201.2 kW (cooling water) from the condensers.
+These results show the benefits related to heat integration as the energy demands from the heater (H-01) and from the condenser (CO-01) were decreased in at least 50%, reducing environmental impacts.